-Arkteia is the name of a little known initiation ritual for young girls that took place in Attica, at Brauron, where Artemis was worshipped: it seems that the temple structure was present at least at the times of Mycenaean Greece.
+Arkteia is the name of a little known initiation ritual for young girls that took place in Attica, at Brauron, where Artemis was worshipped: it seems that the temple structure was present at least from the times of Mycenaean Greece.

 Ruins of the Temple of Artemis at Brauron: